 - Measurement Protocol - Measure user interaction in any environment with this low-level protocol.

-Although App Engine already provides a mechanism for logging events in your application, it may be advantageous to track specific server-side events in Google Analytics.
-Some of the benefits are as follows:
+Although App Engine provides a mechanism for logging events in your application, you can use Google Analytics to track specific server-side events in Google Analytics so that you can:

-- Historical data analysis - App Engine allows you to configure the maximum number of days, or size of your log file.
-After that time has passed you no longer have access to those log files.
+- Analyze historical data - App Engine allows you to configure the maximum number of days, or size, of your log file.
+After that limit has been passed, you no longer have access to those log files.
 Tracking events in Google Analytics provides you a much longer lifespan into the visibility of past events.

 - Track key events - Log files can be verbose with various components of your application writing data to them.
-By using event tracking you can pinpoint just the key events that you are interested in monitoring and track those along with some additional metadata.
+By using event tracking, you can pinpoint key events and track them, along with some metadata.

-- Powerful user interface - Take advantage of the rich user interface that Google Analytics provides to visualize, report and export these server side events.
+- Work in the user interface - Take advantage of the rich user interface that Google Analytics provides to visualize, report, and export these server-side events.